suvarzz/MNuc/readme.md

+# MNuc package
+R package containing tools for bioinformatics.

-# How to install MNuc package from gitHub
+## How to install MNuc package from gitHub
-1. Print in RStudion command line:
+Print in RStudio command line:
 ```{r}
 install_github("suvarzz/MNuc")
 ```

-# How to install MNuc package in RStudio
+## How to install MNuc package in RStudio
 1. Download MNuc and place it in a directory (e.g ~/Projects/MNuc)
 2. Print in RStudio command line:
 ```{r}